Wellbeing

 Students can make a time to speak with one of the Wellbeing Team by:

-- Talking to their Year Level Coordinator or Head of School;
+• Talking to their Year Level Coordinator or Sub School Leader;

 Parents/Guardians can raise a wellbeing concern by:

-- Speaking to your child’s Year Level Coordinator or Head of School;
+• Speaking to your child’s Year Level Coordinator or Sub School Leader;

 Out of Hours Support